ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

   ],
 )
 #pagebreak()
-== Software Design <software>
+== Software Design<software>
 As mentioned before, the controller is designed around the 4 variable model, which takes monitored variables and software modules that connect to controlled variables and outputs to the system, which are defined as both the screens on the parent/child modules and the game.
 The system contains two main subsystems: the child and parent modules.
 === Background Information
 This section describes the working process of how the system takes raw data and converts it to game actions.

 When a user performs an action, such as a button press or movement of the joystick, its state will change.
 On each child module, the states of each of these buttons and joysticks will be placed in a bit array (the state package) in a specified standard format so that it can be read by the parent module.

 The parent module receives the state package, a state mapping configuration (if modified by the user, default otherwise), and a mode that the parent module will be in.
-The state mapping configuration is set by the user in an external configuration app, and will modify that the index location in the state package that is read to relate to specific inputs #list([If the first four bits of the state package are ordered as [A, B, X, Y], a user who wishes to swap the physical 'X' button to perform the 'A' action would modify the state mapping configuration so that the Button A logical function now draws its data from the third bit index rather than the first.])
+The state mapping configuration is set by the user in an external configuration app, and will modify the functional associations of the indices. #list([If the first four bits of the state package are ordered as [A, B, X, Y], a user who wishes to swap the physical 'X' button to perform the 'A' action would modify the state mapping configuration so that the Button A logical function now reads its data from the third bit rather than the first.])

 This modified state configuration is coupled with the operating mode that the controller is in.
-Each mode corresponds to a specific HID descriptor (such as XBOX, Generic Gamepad, Nintendo), which informs the host device of how to interpret the subsequent HID report from the controller.
+Each mode corresponds to a specific HID descriptor (such as Xbox, Generic Gamepad, Nintendo), which informs the host device of how to interpret the subsequent HID report from the controller @linux_hid_descriptors.
 The HID report is formed by mapping the newly configured state package to a byte structure that follows the format of the descriptor.
 This is then transferred to the host device and decoded by the HID drivers to be read by the game.

 === Child Module
 The inputs and outputs of the child module subsystem are noted in @tbl:tb5.
 The goal of this subsystem is to transfer user actions to the parent module and to communicate system data to the user.